 Ratna Pathak Shah.

-“Patriarchy is at the root of child marriage, and patriarchy has to be tackled completely to eliminate child marriage.”
-Shabana Azmi.
+Patriarchy is at the root of child marriage, and patriarchy has to be tackled completely to eliminate child marriage. - Actress Shabana Azmi.

 Patriarchy - South Korean Evangelical Women and the Politics of Gender

-The article explores the meaning of religious submission in the Korean context, focusing on the motivations behind womens consent to patriarchy, which are rooted in womens contradictory desires regarding the family system and the ambivalent subjectivities that they evoke.
+Kelly H. Chong, University of Kansas, Lawrence.
+The article explores the meaning of religious submission in the Korean context, focusing on the motivations behind women's consent to patriarchy, which are rooted in women's contradictory desires regarding the family system and the ambivalent subjectivities that they evoke.

 THE WITHERING OF TRADE

-UNION PATRIARCHY - Carl J. Cuneo
+UNION PATRIARCHY - Carl J. Cuneo.

 BARGAINING WITH PATRIARCHY -

-Poverty, Welfare, and Patriarchy: How Macro-Level Changes in Social Policy Can Help Low-Income Women- Joy K. Rice
+Poverty, Welfare, and Patriarchy: How Macro-Level Changes in Social Policy Can Help Low-Income Women- Joy K. Rice.
+A critical review of the current status of low-income women reveals how patriarchy, violence, and discrimination mitigates against their employment and contributes to their poverty.

-The overall intention of the paper, is to consider, from a western viewpoint, the problematic nature of gender issues within a nascent, east European postcolonial discourse, informed by lingering traces of Soviet constructs of the New Man and equal by decree woman.
+Peripheralising Patriarchy?
+Gender and Identity in Post-Soviet Art: A View from the West - Pat Simpson.
 The central theme is an alleged collapse of patriarchy, identified in two very different, conflicting arguments, deriving from different contexts, but both targeted on western audiences in the late 1990s.
 Manuel Castells in The Information Age, claims a disintegration of patriarchal structures at socio-economic levels, an assertion which conflicts with evidence of an intensification of such patriarchy.

+Beyond Patriarchy?
+Theorising Gender and Class - Heidi Gottfried.
 This paper questions recent attempts by feminists to move theory beyond patriarchy, addressing the charge by Pollert that the concept of patriarchy impoverishes analysis of gender and class.
 In place of patriarchy, the author advocates an alternative feminist historical materialist analysis of hegemonic practices as the means for excavating gender and class from lived experience.

-The politicisation of gender and restrictive laws about women in Muslim countries have often been explained in terms of the ubiquity of Islam in politics and culture.
+PATRIARCHY AND THE POLITICS OF GENDER IN MODERNISING SOCIETIES: IRAN, PAKISTAN AND AFGHANISTAN - Valentine M. Moghadam.
 This paper offers an alternative explanation, one focused on the dynamics of patriarchy and the contradictions of development and social change.
 Patriarchy is defined here as a kinship-ordered social structure with strictly defined sex roles in which women are subordinated to men.
 Patriarchy persists where there is limited industrialisation, urbanisation and proletarianisation, and may be legislated by the state.

+Forces of Patriarchy - Adolescent Experiences of Sexuality and Conceptions of Relationships - ERICA VAN ROOSMALEN.
 This article examines the ways in which forces of patriarchy, along with capitalism, in constructing women, continue to play a significant role in shaping adolescent experiences of sexuality and conceptions of relationships.
 It is argued in this article that during early adolescence the power and the contradictions of patriarchy and capitalism are most apparent and identifiable.
 It is in listening to and hearing the voices and experiences of young women that we can begin to understand how teenage women are shaped as sexual beings in a culture of patriarchy.

+Gender and International Politics: The Intersections of Patriarchy and Militarisation - Anuradha M. Chenoy, School of International Studies, Jawaharlal Nehru University, New Delhi.
 The policies of globalisation and militarisation are lending a muscular discourse to international politics, which provide continuity to the principle of patriarchy and privilege, especially during times of threat and conflict.
 This kind of politics has a structural impact on society because it endorses traditional gender roles and places people in binary categories like 'with us' or 'against us', 'civilised' and 'uncivilised', 'warriors' or 'wimps'.